 Coloradans deserve access to affordable, quality care, close to home.
 Colorado hospitals are committed to serving their communities, but they are facing significant financial burdens.
 As policymakers consider new laws and regulations, they must first consider the impacts of the hundreds of new laws enacted in recent years and the financial health of Colorado's hospitals.

 FOR QUESTIONS:

-Contact Saskia Young, CHA vice president, legislative affairs, at Saskia.Young@cha.com for more information.
+Saskia Young, CHA vice president of legislative affairs, at Saskia.Young@cha.com.